DDI-Talent/python-shiny-app-template/README.md

 - You will need a GitHub account setup on your student email account.
 It needs to be anonymous, so use your **EXAM NUMBER**. (you can change that later)
 - If you don't have a github account yet, go to [https://github.com/signup](https://github.com/signup) and sign up.
 - You should not have to make any payments r disclose any personal information.
-Use your student email if possible (you can change that later).
+Use your student email if possible (It is just visible to you.
+You can change that later) and your exam number for other fields (like first and last name).

 ## 1. Get started with a shinyapps.io account